 It is illegal to dispose of fish carcasses or cleanings on shorelines.
 This includes all carp species.
 Carp may be released into the water from which they were caught or transported away from the area once dead.

 Always remember the following:

-- Drain Plugs: Boaters and anglers are required to open or remove all drain plugs or similar devices; except when in the boat ramp parking area or when the boat is being launched or loaded.
+- Drain Plugs: Boaters and anglers are required to open or remove all drain plugs or similar devices, except when in a boat ramp parking area or when a boat is being launched, loaded or on the water.

-- What this means: Plugs have to be pulled when a boat is not on the water.
+- What this means: Plugs have to be pulled when a boat is not on the water, even if it is in storage.
 Boaters and anglers may keep fish or bait in a livewell while transporting the boat from the water body to a cleaning station only if it is located within the boat ramp parking area.

-- Transporting Bait or Fish: Bait and fish may not be transported in water taken from a lake, river or stream except while in route to a fish cleaning station located within the parking area.
-All lake, river and stream sourced water must be drained prior to leaving the fish cleaning station.
+- Transporting Bait or Fish: Bait and fish may not be transported away from a boat ramp or the shore in water taken from a lake, river or stream except while in route to a fish cleaning station located within the parking area.
+All lake, river and stream water must be drained prior to leaving the fish cleaning station.